 In 1984, local youth service professionals and community activists organized a conference on lesbian, gay, bisexual, and transgender youth issues after an LGBTQ-identifying youth was hospitalized.
-Through this conference, advocates founded Sexual Minority Youth Assistance League (SMYAL) to meet the needs of LGBTQ youth in the Washington D.C. metropolitan area.
+Through this conference, advocates founded SMYAL to meet the needs of LGBTQ youth in the Washington D.C. metropolitan area.

 By creating leadership development opportunities, after-school programs, and counseling services designed to empower LGBTQ youth and educate their local community.
 Our organization strives to help these young leaders build advocacy skills and access crucial resources they need to succeed.
 We also provide education and training programs for youth service providers working in schools, runaway shelters, local government agencies, and hospitals.

 Committed to social change, SMYAL continues to build, sustain, and advocate for programs, policies, and services that serve LGBTQ youth as they grow into adulthood.

 SMYAL (Supporting and Mentoring Youth Advocates and Leaders) supports and empowers lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth in the Washington, DC, metropolitan region.
 Through youth leadership, SMYAL creates opportunities for LGBTQ youth to build self-confidence, develop critical life skills, and engage their peers and community through service and advocacy.
 Committed to social change, SMYAL builds, sustains, and advocates for programs, policies, and services that LGBTQ youth need as they grow into adulthood.

 SMYAL is excited to announce that the application is open for the 2019 LGBT Youth Leadership Awards!Are you a self-identified LGBTQ youth who is 21 years old o…